When winning is not enough

 Vicente del Bosque: Precisely the relief of Luis Aragonés suffered in 2003 that same feeling.
 He was fired at a celebration dinner for the brilliantly achieved League title.
 With a legacy of two European Cups under his arm, That excellent record was of no use to continue.
 Florentino was looking for something more “chic” and changed it to Carlos Queiroz.
 The result, well known.
 Madrid has not played a European Cup final again.

 Rafa Benitez: with tears in his eyes and excited, the one who had been the Valencia coach of the two Leagues and one UEFA had to leave the position very reluctantly due to the lack of confidence of the strong man of that council, Manuel Llorente.
-Consequence: Valencia no longer fought for a European title, outside the European Super Cup. curiously, something similar happened to him last year at Chelsea.
+Consequence: Valencia no longer fought for a European title, outside the European Super Cup.
+Curiously, something similar happened to him last year at Chelsea.

 Pepe Mel: the last known case.
 He took the team in the Second Division, promoted it and endowed it with an attractive game.
-But nevertheless, a bad start to the championship ended up killing him despite being a beloved coach and one of the best in the history of Real Betis.
+However, a bad start to the championship ended up killing him despite being a beloved coach and one of the best in the history of Real Betis.

 Victor Manuel Vucetich: Mexico's penultimate coach lasted two games.
 One more record if you take into account that the Aztec team added a victory in them.